-- While moving can be a positive experience for a family, it often has some negative implications for the children involved.
+- While moving can be a positive experience for a family, moving with kids often has some negative implications for the children involved.

 - Moving has the most profound impact on kids over the age of 5, as it’s particularly difficult for them to leave behind friends and adjust in a new school during this important time of development.

-- Ultimately, it’s important that parents provide their children with a secure and stable environment, and do what they can to make the move easier on them.
+- Ultimately, when moving with kids, parents need to provide their children with a secure and stable environment and do what they can to make the move easier.

-- The first step in making this move easier on your kids is keeping them informed: don’t leave them in the dark, but be honest about what is changing and when.
+- The first step when moving with kids is to keep them informed: Be honest about what is changing—and when.

 - Also, assist them in making a treasure chest and a memory box: the former should be filled with their favorite things and the latter with phone numbers and addresses of close friends and family.